Recycling in Taiwan: Residential recycling

+Taiwan's household recycling rate in 2017 was over 50%, making it second in the world to Germany.

 The government encourages its residents to recycle by implementing policies where residents have to purchase specific types and colors of trash bags that are based on where one lives.
 The bags vary in size and price, which assists in supporting the costs of the Taiwanese waste management system.
 Residents place the items in the appropriate bags and then they are normally picked up by two different trucks.
-Of these trucks, one is dedicated towards regular wastes and the other is dedicated to recyclable wastes and food wastes.
+Some trucks collect regular waste, while others collect recyclable waste and a variety of food waste.

+In Taiwan's neighborhoods, garbage trucks signal their arrival by playing Ludwig van Beethoven's Fur Elise or "Maiden's Prayer" by Tekla Bądarzewska-Baranowska.
+People then know that it is time to bring out their trash, and some residents use this opportunity to socialize with neighbors; some have noted that this nightly ritual not only helps to keep the nation clean but also helps to build a sense of civic responsibility among citizens.

 Recycling categories

 According to Article 5 of Taiwan's Waste Disposal Act, which is defined by Recycling Regulations in Taiwan and the 4-in-1 Recycling Program, regulated recyclable waste, otherwise known as RRW, includes 13 categories and 33 different items.
 The categories include metal containers, aluminum containers, Tetra Pak brand containers, paper tableware, plastic containers, containers of pesticides, batteries, automobiles/motorcycles, tires, lead-acid batteries, computer appliances, electrical appliances, and lightbulbs/tubes.
-Of these regulated recyclable wastes, depending on whether it falls under general or industrial waste, according to Article 15 of Taiwan's Waste Disposal Act, it is the responsibility of manufactures, importers, and retailers to accept these wastes from customers for recycling purposes.
-Depends on the rule by the local government, recycling categories can be about 15 or more.
-For example, Taoyuan City's multilingual flyer(資源回收多國語言文宣) shows 18 recycling categories.
+Of these regulated recyclable wastes, depending on whether it falls under general or industrial waste, according to Article 15 of Taiwan's Waste Disposal Act, it is the responsibility of manufacturers, importers, and retailers to accept these wastes from customers for recycling purposes.
+Depending on the locality, recycling categories can exceed 15 or more.
+For example, Taoyuan City's multilingual flyer shows 18 recycling categories.

 Lightbulbs and tube lights

 The recycling rates of fluorescent lamps in Taiwan are 88% as of 2019.
-In recycling fluorescent lamps, Taiwan uses the method of thermal desorption.
+The most common method used involves thermal desorption.

 General batteries

 The recycling rates for dry batteries in Taiwan are 45% as of 2019.
-In recycling dry batteries, Taiwan uses the method of a batch process distillation.
+The most common method used involves batch process distillation.